-- Visual and Performing Arts, Vocal or Instrumental Concentration
+- Bachelor of Arts in Visual and Performing Arts, Concentration in Music, Vocal or Instrumental Tracks

-- Visual and Performing Arts, Emphasis in Piano Pedagogy
+- Bachelor of Arts in Visual and Performing Arts, Concentration in Music, with Emphasis in Piano Pedagogy

-- Visual and Performing Arts, Music Education Concentration
+- Bachelor of Music in Visual and Performing Arts, Concentration in Education, K-12

 Minor in Music

-This is a focused study of music within the context of a liberal arts education.
+This concentration in the Bachelor of Arts in Visual and Performing Arts is a focused study of music within the context of a liberal arts education.
 Develop your musical skills through courses in applied music, music theory/aural skills, music history/literature, and participation in ensembles.

-This unique program offers pianists with strong performance skills the opportunity to apply their skills to teaching piano in individual and group settings.
+This concentration in the Bachelor of Arts in Visual and Performing Arts offers pianists with strong performance skills the opportunity to apply their skills to teaching piano in individual and group settings.

 Elective Psychology, Education, and Business courses supplement a core music curriculum that fosters growth in areas of performance, music theory, music literature and music education.